Ochwo-Anthony/PROG6221_POE_Part3/README.md

         - Use    : For improving user interface with color-coded responses and prompts.

     3. Exception Handling and User Input Validation:
-        - Tutorials : Microsoft C# Documentation, YouTube (freeCodeCamp C# tutorials)
+        - Tutorials : Microsoft C# Documentfation, YouTube (freeCodeCamp C# tutorials)
         - Use    : Try-catch block logic in `TextGreeting` and `ResponseSystem`.

     4. Audio Playback in Console: